Recap / Stargate Atlantis S02 E13 "Critical Mass"

 Unrelated to anything else going on, Teyla's mentor person is in the process of dying of nothing in particular.
 Dr. Beckett seems to think his hypocratic oath requires him to give her a pacemaker against her express wishes, but comes to his senses eventually.
 She dies, and the Athosians hold a complicated funeral thing which involves Teyla singing throughout the rest of the drama in the episode.

-in the Daedalus.
-As they are lifting off, Cadman rushes in - she has discovered based on some records anomalies that the mole is in fact Col. Caldwell
+.
+As they are lifting off, Lieutenant Cadman rushes in—she has discovered based on some records anomalies that the mole is in fact Colonel Caldwell

 's personality resurfaces and reveals the deactivation code.
 The city is saved (just in time!) and Hermiod gets to work on modifying Asgard beam technology to safely remove the symbiote.